-- If a bite or scratch has occurred, wash the exposed area thoroughly with soap and water and get medical advice immediately-from your physician or an emergency department. - Whenever possible, the bat should be captured and sent to a laboratory for rabies testing (see below). - Report all bat exposures to Chicago Department of Public Health.
-Call 311 (312-744-5000) if calling from a non-Chicago area code) to make this report. - If your pet is exposed to a bat, contact your veterinarian as soon as possible.
+- If a bite or scratch has occurred, wash the exposed area thoroughly with soap and water and get medical advice immediately-from your physician or an emergency department. - Whenever possible, the bat should be captured and sent to a laboratory for rabies testing (see below). - Report all bat exposures to Chicago Department of Public Health by calling 312-746-SICK(7425). - If your pet is exposed to a bat, contact your veterinarian as soon as possible.